rajshah0904/BundlePitch/README.md

 # BundlePitch.ai

-This project is a minimal example of a prompt-generation app that uses Supabase for authentication and persistence.
+This project is a prompt-generation app that uses Supabase for authentication and persistence.
 Users get **one free request** before needing to subscribe via Stripe.

 ## Database Structure